hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 #### Modules and Libraries

-An IntelliJ Project is similar to a Visual Studio Solution and can consist of modules and libraries:
+An IntelliJ IDEA Project is similar to a Visual Studio Solution and can consist of modules and libraries:

 * **Module**: A discrete unit of functionality that can be compiled, debugged, tested independently.
 Think of them as Projects in Visual Studio.
 Configuration information for a module is stored in a file with extensions *.iml*.
 Each module inside the project has its own *.iml* file.